astroMGMG/kepler_ttv/transit_fitting/README.md

 <code>read_file_binary</code>
 Reads a binary file into array.
 Currently it reads binary files containing only time and normalized flux.
 Will need modification to add in uncertainty, and non-normalized flux.

-Binary files were chosen for reading and writing because
+Binary files were chosen for reading and writing because it is much faster to access a binary file than an ASCII file.

 <code> lagrange_deriv</code>